 7. Where should I register my business?

 This is an important consideration and the answer I give most often is to register in the state in which you operate.
 This is typically your domicile state since that’s your legal address.
 I understand you may not always be in that state, but it is still the state from which you operate your business.
-I wrote a blog post on this very subject because there is lots of misinformation around it.
+I wrote a blog post on this very subject because there is a lot of misinformation around it.

 Don’t be fooled into registering in a tax-free state to avoid income tax.
 You always pay taxes according to where you live.
 In fact, registering in a state other than your domicile state could cause more hassles.
 You should always register where you live and avoid the hassle of having to register in multiple states unless you are physically doing business in multiple states.